One of the most common questions parents ask me at the children’s shoe store that I work at is: “How fast do kids’ feet grow?”

 This selection of shoes fit “true to size”, which means that you need to go a half a size longer of the size that your child measures in the shoe measuring scale in order to allow for growing room.

-Now that you have a better idea of when to check your kids’ feet, you should constantly check to make sure he or she is wearing the right shoe size.
-It is important to take your kids’ to a local children’s shoe store that you trust in order to have their feet properly measured and their shoes properly fitted.
+Now that you have a better idea of when to check your kids’ feet, you should constantly check to make sure that they are wearing the correct shoe size.
+It is important to take your kids’ to your local children’s shoe store that you trust in order to have their feet properly measured and their shoes properly fitted.

 Do you agree with my guidelines of how fast kids’ feet grow?
 Are you replacing your kids’ shoes faster than you expected them to last?
-Please share your thoughts and experiences below so we can all benefit from them!
+Please share your thoughts and experiences below so other parents can benefit from your experiences.